The Odyssey (1968 miniseries): Seventh episode: Odysseus beggar at the court and the eve of the final competition

-Ulysses is accompanied by Eumaeus to the palace, but first he stops in front of an old and decrepit dog: it is Argos, the dog loved by Ulysses, now dying, who recognizes his master, even after twenty years of absence, and finally dies happy.
+Odysseus is accompanied by Eumaeus to the palace, but first he stops in front of an old and decrepit dog: it is Argos, the dog loved by Odysseus, now dying, who recognizes his master, even after twenty years of absence, and finally dies happy.
 At the prompting of Athena, in his beggar's disguise, he approaches the suitors for alms.
 The welcome of the suitors is rude and cruel: they mock and insult him, not knowing what fate awaits them in a few days.
 The episode is one of the most characteristic of the entire work because there is a continuous connection of the narrative that passes both through the mouth of a male voiceover (as happened in the other episodes) and into the lips of muses in the guise of handmaids.
 Telemachus cannot endure for long the abuses of the suitors against his father who is even beaten by Antinous, leader of the suitors, when he approaches the latter for alms.
-As if that were not enough, the corpulent Arnaeus (known as Irus) also arrives at the court, who boasts of being the strongest of all beggars and bullies Ulysses, fearing that the latter wants to steal his place.
+As if that were not enough, the corpulent Arnaeus (known as Irus) also arrives at the court, who boasts of being the strongest of all beggars and bullies Odysseus, fearing that the latter wants to steal his place.
 The suitors propose to make them fight by giving away a choice piece of roast meat and they head into the courtyard.
-At first it seems that Arnaeus is about to win but then the bully's blows awaken an ancient wrath in Ulysses' chest, who knocks him down with a single well-aimed blow on the jaw.
-Bleeding and staggering, Arnaeus falls to the ground and Ulysses places him in front of a column, with a stern warning not to challenge him any further or suffer a worse fate.
+At first it seems that Arnaeus is about to win but then the bully's blows awaken an ancient wrath in Odysseus' chest, who knocks him down with a single well-aimed blow on the jaw.
+Bleeding and staggering, Arnaeus falls to the ground and Odysseus places him in front of a column, with a stern warning not to challenge him any further or suffer a worse fate.

 He is later summoned to meet with Penelope, to speak with the queen in private.
 Penelope is intrigued by that stranger and she would like to know more about him.
-Ulysses lies anyway and tells her that he is Aethon, brother of the Cretan king Idomeneus, sons of Minos, but he claims to have known Ulysses, describing in every detail his cloak with the golden buckle depicting a dog tearing a deer.
-Penelope is amazed and even deludes herself to recognize her beggar as her husband, but Ulysses controls his emotions by reminding her that he is only a Minoan warrior who fell from grace after the Trojan War.
+Odysseus lies and tells her that he is Aethon, brother of the Cretan king Idomeneus, son of Minos, but he claims to have known Odysseus, describing in every detail his cloak with the golden buckle depicting a dog tearing a deer.
+Penelope is amazed and even deludes herself into recognizing yhis beggar as her husband, but Odysseus controls his emotions by reminding her that he is only a Minoan warrior who fell from grace after the Trojan War.